-The evaluator shall search publicly available information that is published after the publication date of [Toolbox] to look for new artefact species.
-New artefact species are those artefacts that are out of scope of [Toolbox] and need to be made in a completely different way with significantly different materials that are not covered by [Toolbox].
+However, new artefacts species may be found after the [Toolbox] is published.
+The evaluator shall search publicly available information that is published after the publication date of the [Toolbox] to look for new artefact species.
+New artefact species are those artefacts that are significantly different from, or made using significantly different materials than those covered by the [Toolbox], but still meet basic attack potential.

-Those new artefact species that can be made by slightly modifying test items in [Toolbox] are covered by Section 6.3.1.3.1, "No new artefacts found test plan".
+Those new artefact species that can be made by slightly modifying test items in the [Toolbox] are covered by the normal test plans.